pelithne/AKS_Baseline_Deepdive/03-workload-protection.md

 Your bastion host will be allowed, so use that one when you interact with Keyvault later.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az keyvault create -n $KEYVAULT_NAME -g $SPOKE_RG -l $LOCATION --default-action deny
 ````

 Create a private DNS zone for the Azure Keyvault.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az network private-dns zone create --resource-group $SPOKE_RG --name privatelink.vaultcore.azure.net
 ````

 Link the Private DNS Zone to the HUB and SPOKE Virtual Network

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az network private-dns link vnet create --resource-group $SPOKE_RG --virtual-network $HUB_VNET_ID --zone-name privatelink.vaultcore.azure.net --name hubvnetkvdnsconfig --registration-enabled false